cozy/cozy-docs/src/documents/host/install.html.md

 #### *Try Cozy with Vagrant*

-If you want to use Vagrant to run Cozy Cloud Setup in a virtual machine we recommend you use the Ubuntu 12.04 box.
+If you want to use Vagrant to run Cozy Cloud Setup in a virtual machine we recommend you to use the Ubuntu 12.04 box.
 Be careful as the update will require that you configure your boot sequence.
 Choose the first filesystem that is offered, then click ok.

 http://files.vagrantup.com/precise64.box